 Due to Covid restrictions, The Skyscraper Museum presented its 2021 winter and spring lecture series as virtual programs.
 Thirteen related webinars by leading architects, engineers, and construction experts were conceived as an online course that covered key issues in the 21st-century development of the supertall typology.
 The lectures extended the analysis of the Museum's exhibition SUPERTALL!
 2020.

 WORLD VIEW: Designing Global Supertalls

-The Skyscraper Museum’s 2021 lecture series, WORLD VIEW, invites architects, engineers, and building industry experts to explain and reflect on the art and science of the supertall skyscrapers they have designed and constructed around the world.
-Conceived as a semester of related talks, the series explores the history of the supertall typology and its evolution in the 21st century, emphasizing the global reach of supertall ambitions and the pivotal role of American firms in exporting design expertise.
+The Skyscraper Museum’s 2021 lecture series, WORLD VIEW, invited architects, engineers, and building industry experts to explain and reflect on the art and science of the supertall skyscrapers they have designed and constructed around the world.
+Conceived as a semester of related talks, the series explored the history of the supertall typology and its evolution in the 21st century, emphasizing the global reach of supertall ambitions and the pivotal role of American firms in exporting design expertise.

 The global pandemic has caused our worlds to shrink as travel is suspended and our vision and experience is focused on small screens and tight social circles.
 Expanding our understanding of the places around the globe where supertall skyscrapers are creating new urban landscapes is one aim of this series.
 Shenzhen, Guiyang, Tianjin, Seoul, Kuala Lumpur, Dubai, and Jeddah are among the cities in our spotlight.

 Extraordinary height is the product of both ambition and expertise.
 The engineering challenges of reaching for heights of 400, 500, 600, and even 1,000 meters depend on sophisticated computer modeling and wind engineering, new structural systems, and the stronger concrete and composite building materials.